California State Guard: Organization

 The California State Guard is authorized under the provisions of the Title 32, United States Code, Section 109(c) and the California State Military Reserve Act (codified in the California Military and Veterans Code).
 It has legal standing as part of California's Active Militia.
 Activations are mandatory at times and service members are covered under the Uniformed Services Employment and Reemployment Rights Act (USERRA) as enacted by California state law (7 MVC 394 et. seq. and 566).
 Employers are required to comply with these laws when service members are called to Emergency State Active Duty (ESAD).
 Each service member is subject to the Uniform Code of Military Justice (UCMJ) per CMVC § 560.

 Members and recruiting

-All citizens over the age of 18 and possess a high school diploma or GED may apply for enlistment.
+All citizens over the age of 18 and possessing a high school diploma or GED may apply for enlistment.
 Military veterans and those with special skills which materially contribute to the National Guard are of particular interest.

 CSG service members are normally considered uncompensated state employees, although when called to Emergency State Active Duty (ESAD), they become compensated at the same rate as their National Guard counterparts.
 Many CSG service members are full-time State Active Duty (SAD).